CONNECT-platform/coding-blog-plugin/docs/md/tags.md

 <br>

-In tags, whitespaces are replaced by underlines, and any characters beyond letters (uppercase or lowercase), digits, underline and dash.
-All extra characters will get removed automatically from the tag.
+In tags, whitespaces are replaced by underlines, and any characters beyond letters (uppercase or lowercase), digits, underline and dash will get removed automatically from the tag.
 Additionally, you may or may not include the `#` character at the beginning, the `Tag` component will add it if it is absent.

 Tags will be added to `<meta name='keywords'/>` header.
 They will also be added to a specific